 How long will it take me to climb Snowdon?

-This depends on many factors such as your fitness level, the route you choose, the weather and how many breaks you will need to take.
-A hike up Snowdon approximately takes up to 7.5 hours.
+This depends on many factors, such as your fitness level, the route you choose, the weather, and how many breaks you will need to take.
+A hike up Snowdon can take up to 7.5 hours.

 How difficult is it to climb?